abusedmedia/Presenta-WWW/content/blog/alternative-to-robolly.md

 [Robolly](https://robolly.com/) service allows to generate dynamic visuals using templates and an API.

-They claim to be an "IMAGE AUTOMATION SERVICE" to "Automate your marketing visuals".
+They claim to be an IMAGE AUTOMATION SERVICE to Automate your marketing visuals.

-They are focussed mainly on "Social Preview Image",  "Podcast Cover", "Open Graph Image", "Voucher" and "Social Media Post".
+They are focussed mainly on Social Preview Image,  Podcast Cover, Open Graph Image, Voucher and Social Media Post.

-Robolly is a PRESENTA competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.
+Robolly is a **PRESENTA** competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.

 Here a feature comparisons table for a fast overview: